Home

 What are machines?

-In the common usage of the word would be to mean any mechanism or device that has rigid moving parts that perform, or assist in performing some work.
+In the common usage of the word 'machines', it would be to mean any mechanism or device that has rigid moving parts that perform, or assist in performing some work.
 This definition is typically restricted to devices and mechanisms of this type within the frame of common usage.

 In days gone by, a mechanism was required to have physical moving parts to be classed as a machine.
 But since dawn of the electronic age, technology has progressed to the development of devices with no moving parts that are firmly considered machines, the most common and obvious example being the computer.